Defensive Future Studies

 Authors

-1 Assistant Prof. in air defense university, Tehran, Iran.
+1 Assistant Professor.
+Air defense university, Tehran, Iran.

-2 Ph.D. in Higher National Defense University, Tehran, Iran.
+2 PhD in Strategic Management, National Defense University, Tehran, Iran.

 Abstract